New feature: Use OMNIA as your backend, and build your own frontend using the framework of your choice

 Users can now authenticate themselves on your external app through the sign-in page of your OMNIA Platform.
 Additionally, this new feature includes the possibility for your app to consume the OMNIA API on behalf of the authenticated user.

 The OMNIA authentication service (i.e. Identity) acts as an Open Id Connect server.
 It is now possible to configure new Open Id Connect clients through the OMNIA Management UI.

 Users that authenticate themselves through OMNIA on external apps also consent the external app to use the OMNIA API on their behalf.
-This is what enables the external web apps to use OMNIA as it’s backend.
+This is what enables external web apps to use OMNIA as their backend.

 How to configure a new Web App client on the OMNIA Management UI?

 When inside the OMNIA Management UI, access the API Clients page.
-Then click on add new, choosing WebApp:
+Then click on Add New and choose WebApp:

 Inside the modal, you need to specify your WebApp Client configuration.
-More details are avaliable in OMNIA documentation:
+More details are available in OMNIA documentation:

 After the new client is saved, a client ID is generated.
 You should copy and save this ID because you will need it to configure the OpenID Client of your Web App: